pensjonatus/flash-fiction/blog/bombed-again.md

 ---
-title: 'Bombed Again'
+title: Bombed Again
 date: '2012-07-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The music died suddenly.
 The dancing figures stopped in mid motion, an arm